 Malaria is one of the most common health challenges for pregnant women in Nigeria.
-Although malaria is life-threatening, it is preventable.
-Malaria in pregnancy is curable with the use of simple behaviour changes and medication.
+Although malaria can be life-threatening, it is preventable.
+Malaria in pregnancy is managed with the use of simple behaviour changes and medication.

 Let’s consider the causes, treatment and prevention of malaria in pregnancy.